NLeSC/DiVE/README.md

 		4271 3
 		0 -33.729916 17.692684 17.466749
 		1 -32.923210 17.249269 18.111458
-		2 -33.464798 18.028067 17.385750

 This file is combined with a *fasta* - formatted file to obtain the input file of DiVE.
-The *faste* file contains the properties of the points.
-Here is an example of two entries in a *fasta* file:
+The *fasta* file contains the properties of the points.
+Here is an example of a *fasta* file:

 		>0|Rhodotorula glutinis|0|4|16098894|0|Rhodotorula glutinis|3|CBS 20|0.998|5|0.998|0|True|0||False|5|0.998|1.3333333335197E-06|True|1|603|0|-1|Rhodotorula||Sporidiobolales|Microbotryomycetes
 		aacaaggtttccgtaggtgaacctgcggaaggatcattagtgaatataggccgtccaacttaacttggagtccgaactctcactttctaaccctgtgcatctgttaattggactagtagctcttcggagtgaaccgccattcacttataaacacaaagtctatgaatgtatacaaatttataacaaaacaaaactttcaacaacggatctcttggctctcgcatcgatgaagaacgcagcgaaatgcgatacgtaatgtgaattgcagaattcagtgaatcatcgaatctttgaacgcaccttgcgctccttggtattccgaggagcatgcctgtttgagtgtcatgaaatcttcaacccacctctttcttagtgaatctggtggtgcttggtttctgagcgctgctctgcttcggcttagctcgttcgtaatgcattagcatccgcaaccgaacttcggattgacttggcgtaatagactattcgctgaggattctagtttactagagccgagttgggttaaaggaagctcctaatcctaaagtctattttttgattagatctcaaatcaggtaggactacccgctgaacttaagcatataa